Employer of Record

 Payroll Cycle

-Employees in Hungary receive their payments on a monthly basis, typically by the 10th of each month, covering work performed from the first to the last day of the previous month.
+Employees in Hungary receive their payments on a monthly basis, typically by the 10th day of the following month, covering work performed from the first to the last day of the previous month unless a more favorable pay date is agreed.

 Overtime Pay